 You simply cannot go wrong with color in a classroom.
 Think complementary colors, but don’t stop there.
 Classroom reading nooks are some of the few places you can really push boundaries when it comes to pairing different shades and tones.
 Go bold or go home!

 A little quiet goes a long way when creating a good reading space.
 This DIY fort is surprisingly easy and inexpensive to build from PVC pipe and fabric (get the complete how-to at the link below), and it gives kids a place to block out distractions and focus on the book at hand.

 Source: Little Miss Kim’s Class

 Fill your reading nook with wild stuffed animals as a cuddly incentive for students.
 Throughout the summer, keep your eyes peeled for animal-print rugs, blankets, and pillows to accent your space and start the school year off with a roar.

 22. Dive Into Reading

 Head under the sea and make a splash with this fun reading nook!
 Blow up a colorful inflatable pool and add a few beach balls for cushions.
 Throw in a few play sea creatures and an ocean background, and you’ve got a vibrant space perfect for floating off with a good book.

 Source: Pixie Chicks

 What does your classroom reading nook look like?
-Come share your photos and chat with us in our Facebook group just for teachers—WeAreTeachers Chat.
+Come share your photos in our WeAreTeachers HELPLINE group on Facebook.